mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/operations/placement-constraint/index.md

 ## Updating placement constraints

 Clusters change, and so will your placement constraints.
-However, already-running service pods  **won't** be affected by changes in placement constraints.
+However, already-running service pods  **will not** be affected by changes in placement constraints.
-This is because altering a placement constraint might invalidate the current placement of a running pod, and the pod won't be relocated automatically, as doing so is a destructive action.
+This is because altering a placement constraint might invalidate the current placement of a running pod, and the pod will not be relocated automatically, as doing so is a destructive action.
 We recommend using the following procedure to update the placement constraints of a pod:

 1. Update the placement constraint definition in the service.